 What is Medical Negligence?

-Some examples of medical negligence include (but aren’t limited to):
+Some examples of medical negligence include:

-Failure to treat
+- Failure to treat

-Delay in treatment
+- Delay in treatment

-Failure to perform an appropriate follow-up
+- Failure to perform an appropriate follow-up

 This is not absolute, though: if a number of alternative methods of treatment were available, even if the treatment used was supported by a body of medical practitioners, a finding of negligence may still result if its use did not stand up to logical analysis.

-Once instructed, your solicitor will gather evidence to show to that the Defendant was responsible for your injury.
+Once instructed, your solicitor will gather evidence to show that the Defendant was responsible for your injury.
 This will include your medical records, witness statements from you and your family, and reports from expert medical witnesses.
 In the majority of cases, Defendants will prepare their own evidence.